UweR70/Hamiltonian-Cylce-Snake/README.md

 <br/>
 The following image is just one example to give you the basic idea.<br/>
 <br/>
-Yes, at the first glance it is a little bit confusing but stick with me take your time and you will see ...<br/>
+Yes, at the first glance it is a little bit confusing but stick with me, take your time, and you will see ...<br/>
 <ul>
   <li>
     ... the snakehead (blue), snakebody (green) and snaketail (yellow).